hcilab/wams/README.md

   clientScripts:     ['script.js'],    // javascript scripts (relative paths or URLs) to include by the browser
   stylesheets:       ['styles.css'],   // css styles to include by the browser
   shadows:           true,             // show shadows of other devices
-  // path to directory for static files, will be accessible at app's root
+  staticDir:         path.join(__dirname, 'static'), // path to directory for static files, will be accessible at app's root
-  staticDir:         path.join(__dirname, './static'),
   status:            true,             // show information on current view, useful for debugging
   title:             'Awesome App',    // page title
   useServerGestures: true,             // used for simultaneous interaction with single item from several devices